RyanFitzgerald/tagselector/README.md

 </select>
 ```

+*Note: Add `multiple` to the select in order to get multiselect functionality with the tag cloud.*

-Next, create a new instance of tagselector and pass in the Javascript Object:
+Next, create a new instance of tagselector and pass in the Javascript Object reference:

 ```javascript
 var selectField = document.getElementById('someSelect');
 var tagSelector = new TagSelector(selectField);
 ```

-To reload a current instance, simply do the following:
+To **reload** a current instance, simply do the following:

 ```javascript
 var selectField = document.getElementById('someSelect');